Quickstart Guide

 Next Steps

-- Customize your routes and middlewares further.
+- Define advanced routes and middlewares

-- Configure TLS certificates and security settings.
+- Configure TLS certificates and security policies

-- Monitor traffic and logs to optimize performance.
+- Monitor traffic and logs to optimize performance